Abhirajgithub22/bookmyshow-capstone-project/README.md

 Backend:- [https://bookmyshow-ss.onrender.com/api/booking](https://bookmyshow-ss.onrender.com/api/booking)

-## License

-The BookMyShow project is licensed under the MIT License.
-You can find the license details in the [LICENSE](LICENSE) file.

 ---

 Thank you for using BookMyShow!
 If you have any questions or need further assistance, feel free to contact us or open an issue in the repository.
 Happy movie booking!